tsmathis/Dilatometry_Analyst/README.md

 <br/>
 <br/>

-## *How to Externally Combine Electrochemical and Dilatometry Data*
+## *How to Combine Electrochemical and Dilatometry Data after your Experiment has Finished*

 *Note: The EC-Link software from El-Cell allows for recording potential, current, and there is a mention of a method of distinguishing between cycles in the documentaion for EC-Link.
 So it may be possible to directly generate files with EC-Link that are compatible with Dilatometry Analyst, but this has not been tested at this point.*

-If it is not possible for you to directly record signals from your dilatometer using EC-Lab, or your non-BioLogic branded potentiostat's software, the data recorded using El-Cell's software (EC-Link[^4]) can still be joined with your electrochemical data.
+If it is not possible for you to directly record signals from your dilatometer using EC-Lab, or your non-BioLogic branded potentiostat's software, the data recorded using El-Cell's software (EC-Link[^5]) can still be joined with your electrochemical data.
 This will first require you to match the data sampling rates of your potentiostat's software with the EC-Link software as closely as you can.
 The images below show this process for EC-Lab's CVA technique and the EC-Link software.
 This will

 **images here**